anandu4879/url-shortener-devops/docs/sprints/Sprint-07.md

 - Alerting
 - Dashboards

-This will provide complete visibility into application performance, system health, and infrastructure utilization.
+This will provide complete visibility into application performance, system health, and infrastructure utilization .